 Storey Telling Series

 To celebrate the pouring of the floors of Ādisōke, we’re launching a “storey telling” series!
 This series will showcase some of the exciting features that will be offered on each level of the facility.
-Our first “storey telling” article is all about the Ādisōke atrium.
-You can read it below.
 Be sure to check back regularly to learn more about the other spaces and features that will be found on each floor!

 A Central Gathering Place Full of Possibilities